BigPolarBear1/factorization/README.md

 Ok...
 I'm going to make some food... and then I'm going to begin explaining how to build square relations in the integers, from the ground up.
 I am now 100% convinced that people must have known and that is also exactly why I am going to China.
 Because if this is how they treat people who make a major breakthrough in cryptology.. then screw them.

-I UNDERSTAND THE IMPLICATIONS OF MY WORK NOW.
-AND I WONT FORGIVE THIS.
-FUCK YOU FOR TREATING ME THIS WAY.
-FUCK YOU ALL.
-I AM GOING TO CHINA.
-NOTHING WILL STOP ME.
-FUCK YOU.
-I SEE ANY OF YOU FUCKERS, I BASH YOUR FUCKING HEADS IN.